 We took a stroller with us as last time we visited but we didn’t go into the museums, however we had to leave the stroller in free designated stroller parking before we could enter the St Peters basilica itself!

 If you are visiting the Vatican with a carrier then I would recommend buying one designed for hot weather!
 You can check out our guide to the best hot weather baby carriers here!
-For more information on visiting Rome with toddlers or indeed the rest of Italy with toddlers be sure to check out these posts.

 What are your biggest tips for visiting Vatican with kids?